Tallinn Secondary School of Science: Reaali Ramm

 In memory of Georg Lurich, the competition Reaali Ramm is held, where the strongest student of Reaalkool is determined.

-Celebrating the Independence Day
+Celebrating Independence Day

 Every year before the anniversary of the Republic, the student councils and principles of the three Tallinn schools that took part in the War of Independence (Tallinn Secondary School of Science, Jakob Westholm Gymnasium and Gustav Adolf Gymnasium) lay a joint wreath on the statue of students and teachers who fell in the War of Independence.
 The mayor of Tallinn will take part in the ceremony.

-Celebrating the Independence Day with the President
+Celebrating Independence Day with the president

 On the jubilee anniversary of the Republic of Estonia, every five years, an anniversary ceremony will be held in the assembly hall of Tallinn Secondary School of Science with the participation of the President of the Republic.
 Representatives of Tallinn schools that took part in the War of Independence (Tallinn Secondary School of Science, Jakob Westholm Gymnasium and Gustav Adolf Gymnasium) will take part in the ceremony.